-The Stage module is the core of Harmony.
+Harmony Premium, Harmony Advanced, and Harmony Essentials are the core of Harmony.
 It comprises all the major drawing, animation and compositing features.
 It is used to work in the scene: design, character breakdown, cut-out animation, traditional animation, ink and paint, exposure sheet, timeline, effects, compositing, camera moves, colour styling, and so on.

-NOTE: You cannot create scenes in Stage with Harmony Server, you require the Control Center module.
-You create them directly in Stage with Harmony Stand Alone.
+NOTE: To create scenes, you must use Harmony Premium, Harmony Advanced or Harmony Essentials.
+You cannot create scenes in Stage with Harmony Server; you require the Control Center module.

-To learn more about Stage, refer to the following guides:
+To learn more about Harmony Premium, Harmony Advanced and Harmony Essentials, refer to the following guides:

 - Fundamentals Guide

-- · Getting Started Guide
+- Getting Started Guide

 - Traditional Animation Guide

 - Paperless Animation Guide

 - Cut-out Animation Guide

 - Gaming Guide

 - Compositing and Effects Guide

 - Play Guide

 - Preferences Guide

 - Keyboard Shortcuts Guide

-- · Scripting Guide
+- Scripting Guide

 - Utilities Guide